elongton/rolodex/README.md

 #### Add Contact

 ##### Open the drawer with correct form
 The form is triggered by the "widgets/nav-bottom" component.
-Next:
 - Button in component calls a function via (click) listener: "slideDrawer('new_contact')
 - The argument, new_contact is passed to the nav-bottom component's instance of store, this.store.dispactch(new UI.ChangeDrawerApp(new_contact), which adds the component "contact-form-new" to the drawer
 - The drawer is opened by calling "this.store.dispatch(new UI.OpenDrawer()).